 The FIU Clinical Science Program in Child and Adolescent Psychology enrolled its first cohort of students in Fall 2010.
 We became a member of the Academy of Psychological Clinical Science in 2014.
-We have been developing our program with APA and PCSAS accreditations in mind, and we are submitting our self-study to the APA in June 2015.
+Our Clinical Science Program received full APA accreditation on January 15, 2016.
+For more information, you may contact:

 Our program’s emphasis is on science and underscores our commitment to applying scientific evidence to further the design, implementation, and evaluation of assessment, prevention, and treatment procedures for use with children from infancy to adolescence.
 Our goal is to produce researchers and scholars who will contribute to the advancement of scientific knowledge in theoretically strong, methodologically rigorous, and innovative ways.
 At the same time, we wish to produce clinical scientists whose work holds significant public health impact.
 Students also will gain knowledge and expertise with multicultural populations, thereby taking advantage of the unique character of South Florida.